PythonRSAS/pythonrsas.github.io/_posts/2022-08-21-2-array-puzzles-comparisons.md

 Each student will simply pass their yearbook back to themselves, resulting in 1 signature each.

-* **Analysis and Problem Rewrite**:
+* **Analysis and Simplifying Problem**:
-The problem statement is very long, even after I have shortened it.
-We should simplify the problem.
-Basically we can get rid of the whole story on yearbooks, and rewrite the question.
-It is very difficult to think with so many words.
+The problem statement is very long, even after I have shortened it. *Because it is very difficult to think with so many words.
+We should simplify the problem.*   Let's rewrite the question.

+Do we really need the "yearbooks"?   **An immobile student reunites with his yearbook is equivalent to a moving student reuniting with his original position after moving about according to the given order from the given array.**    The yearbook can be substituted with "soul", "mate", or just simply "self".

+If we use initial positions (1, ..., n) to represent students 1 to n, the given array

 Given n students, and array arr, which is a permutation of 1..n.